An incorrect bite might be responsible for your TMJ pain. Contact us today to discuss a solution.

 If you are experiencing any of these symptoms without relief whether related to TMJ or not it is important that you contact your doctor.
 You do not need to live with this pain.
 There are ways to relieve some, if not all of it.

-According to theheadacheremedy.com over 29 million American suffer from migraines.
-It is a small night guard that comfortably fits over your front teeth.
-On this same website they also described how the NTI-tss works by saying by writing
+The NTI-TSS is a small night guard that comfortably fits over your front teeth.
+The NTI-tss works by:

 "To demonstrate how the NTI-tss works, touch the muscles of the temples while biting down on a pencil with the back teeth as hard as possible.
 The temporal muscles will bulge and intensely contract.
 Now bite down on a pencil with only the front teeth.
 Those same temporal muscles remain relaxed.
 This diminished clenching intensity prevents a hyperactive nerve response, and thus, prevents migraines."

 The NTI-tss is an amazing little tool that can remedy your migraines simply by wearing it to bed every night.
 This is something that our office can provide for you in helping you to relieve that awful migraine pain that you have not been able to get rid of.
 Remember that pain does not need to be a part of your everyday life.
-Let us help you find the solution you need and get rid of that pain for good.
+Contact us and let us help you find the solution you need and get rid of that pain for good.